 - Empowering our community to address ethical issues in the professions

-- Helping our community navigate their careers and reinvent themselves
+- Helping our community navigate their careers and reinvent themselves through lifelong learning

 - Promoting the practice of equitable, diverse and inclusive (EDI) cultures